impressto/wordwalker/README.md

 ![scene](https://github.com/user-attachments/assets/d8112f3f-f662-465e-9b8d-46a97ab2c383)

 --------------------------------------------------------------
-## 🚀 Build your own version for other language - perfect of educators and hobbyists
+## 🚀 Build Your Own Version

+WordWalker is built for educators, language teachers, and hobbyists who want to learn by doing.
+Customize the app for any language, edit images and audio assets, modify game mechanics, or expand the question  while developing practical skills in web development, digital media, and language learning.
+It's a multi-level learning platform disguised as a game.

 ### Prerequisites
 - **Node.js** 16+ and **npm** or **yarn**